opendatalabcz/public-contracts/README.md

 1. You need to have postgres installed
 2. Get existing database from "you know who"
-3. change values in public-contracts.properties to the values of your equired database:
+3. Change values in public-contracts.properties to the values of your equired database:
  * db.target.server=server
  * db.target.port=port
  * db.target.database=database name
  * db.target.user=database user
  * db.target.pass=user password
+4. You can set the value public-contract.thread.number in public-contract.properties to whatever you want.
+It means in how many threads will the app devide list of submitters (there is around 14 000 of them).
+One thread takes 8 hours to load one year, 1000 threads take about 20 - 30 minutes.
+Maybe there is a better number, feel free to experiment

 ## How to run app: